 When I was seven years old, they gave me a magic set for Christmas and Grandpa helped me learn some of the tricks.
 I caught the magic bug and became very serious about it.
 I rehearsed at the dinner table, and Grandpa wrote scripts with really corny, and sometimes inappropriate jokes, and he became my agent and chauffeur.

-I developed the Practical Magic approach by combining my knowledge of magic with ten years’ experience as a Fortune 50 manager and over 27 years as a leadership consultant and coach.
+I developed The Restorative Mindset approach by combining my knowledge of magic with ten years’ experience as a Fortune 50 manager and over 27 years as a leadership consultant and coach.
 I’ve worked with over 120 organizations to help leaders build cultures where people can thrive.
 And, I’ve researched and explored the deeper meaning of magic since I was 18 years old.
-Practical Magic brings these two worlds together to make it possible for people to be fulfilled personally and professionally.
+The Restorative Mindset brings these two worlds together to make it possible for people to be fulfilled personally and professionally.

 By defining what you want to appear in your life, what needs to disappear, and what needs to be restored, you can make the most of every day.
 This approach helps you decide on what you value most, so you focus on it as much as possible (Appear).
 It identifies what’s getting in the way that you need to get rid of (Disappear).
 And helps you see what may be broken and holding you back (Restore).

-Here are the three acts of the Practical Magic approach, with questions to help you clarify how to best spend your time.
+Here are the three acts of The Restorative Mindset approach, with questions to help you clarify how to best spend your time.
 Use these questions to build a vision of the kind of life you want to live.
 Take some time to reflect on them and consider what you can do to make the most of every day.

 The Appearing Act